-The available archives on the genocide of the Tutsi in Rwanda: mapping and typology As part of the 22nd commemoration of the Tutsi genocide in Rwanda
+Available archives on the genocide of the Tutsi in Rwanda: cartography and typology As part of the 22nd commemoration of the Tutsi genocide in Rwanda

 génocide Rwanda exposition Mémorial Shoah

-Photos of the victims of the Tutsi genocide displayed at the Gisozi Memorial (Kigali) © DR
+Photos of the victims of the Tutsi genocide exhibited at the Gisozi Memorial (Kigali) © DR

-The construction of memory needs a certificate of facts.
-However, the authorising officer of the murders rarely writes and signs the plan and the orders.
-Everything is in the background of oral interviews and written allusions.
-With regard to the genocide of the Tutsi, this challenge is accentuated by the oral marker of culture.
+The construction of memory requires proof of the facts.
+However, the authorizing officer for murders rarely writes and signs the plan and orders.
+Everything is watermarked by oral interviews and written allusions.
+With regard to the genocide of the Tutsi, this challenge is accentuated by the oral marker of the culture.
 22 years after the events, the creation of a fund gathering all the information related to this story is essential.

-This dedicated day allows us to take stock of the possibilities for access to public and private archives, an assessment of available sources (sounds, images, press articles, diplomatic cables, but also testimonies of survivors, religious, journalists, diplomats, humanitarian workers...) and tries to define the criteria that will allow for the construction of this documentary collection.
+This dedicated day allows for an update on the possibilities of access to public and private archives, a review of available sources (sounds, images, press articles, diplomatic telegrams, but also testimonies of survivors, religious, journalists, diplomats, humanitarian...) and is trying to define the criteria that will make it possible to build this documentary fund.

 9:30